-Since 2012, the Welsh Government has been providing maintained schools in Wales with access to a wide range of digital services and resources.
-The Welsh Government is committed to delivering a national approach to digital services, enabling maintained schools in Wales to consistently exploit the transformational benefits which digital and technology can have on education.
+Since 2012, the Welsh Government has been providing maintained schools in Wales with access to a wide range of digital infrastructure, services and resources.
+The Welsh Government remains committed to delivering a national approach to digital services, enabling maintained schools in Wales to consistently exploit the transformational benefits which digital and technology can have on education.

 The long-term strategic aims of this programme are to: